nrszero/dotfiles-arch-hyprland/README.md

 ### What the Install Script Does

-- Installs all required packages
+- Installs all required packages.
-- Safely backs up any ~/.config files to a timestamped ~/.config.bak/ directory
+- Safely backs up any ~/.config files to a timestamped ~/.config.bak/ directory.
-- Detects Intel or AMD CPUs to dynamically install the correct Vulkan drivers
+- Detects Intel or AMD CPUs to dynamically install the correct Vulkan drivers.
-- Auto-detects NVIDIA GPU and configures accordingly
+- Auto-detects NVIDIA GPU and configures accordingly.
-- Scans for Bluetooth hardware and automatically enables bluetooth.service if found
+- Scans for Bluetooth hardware and automatically enables bluetooth.service if found.
-- Symlinks configurations to `~/.config` using stow
+- Symlinks configurations to `~/.config` using stow.
-- Deploys system-wide configs to `/etc` (requires sudo)
+- Deploys system-wide configs to `/etc` (requires sudo).
-- Installs wallpapers to `/usr/share/wallpapers`
+- Installs wallpapers to `/usr/share/wallpapers`.

 ### Troubleshooting